 - Where several separate structures/entities work together, and do the same activities, the “charitable” entity applying for ADI membership, must be clearly differentiated from the “for profit” one(s), so no confusion between the different entities is possible.
 If you have a for profit dog business in addition to a nonprofit/charitable assistance dog organization, please contact us before applying.

-- Program has a name that meets ADI Board approval and cannot contain any terms that could mislead the public, such as certified accredited, approved, qualified, etc.
+- Organization has a name that meets ADI Board approval and cannot contain any terms that could mislead the public, such as certified accredited, approved, qualified, etc.

-- Program has a website that is updated and current with all information, including contact information.
+- Organization has a website that is updated and current with all information, including contact information.

-- Program has placed a minimum of five assistance dog teams (guide, hearing, service dogs) that have worked successfully for a minimum of one year under their current operating program.
+- Organization has placed a minimum of five assistance dog teams (guide, hearing, service dogs) that have worked successfully for a minimum of one year under their current operating program.

 - Facility dogs and companion dogs do not count toward this goal.